 9. What would happen if my child “cheated” on his/her diet?

-If a child ate or drank something that was not part of his/her diet, they could experience a seizure within a short period of time.
+If a someone ate or drank something that was not part of his/her diet, they could experience a seizure within a short period of time.

 10. Is the diet healthy for my child?

 The diet alone does not contain enough vitamins or minerals.
 A nutritional deficiency could develop without supplements.
 Special vitamin and mineral supplements are prescribed for each child while on the ketogenic diet.
-It is also important that the child drink adequate liquids while on the diet.
+It is also important to drink adequate liquids while on the diet.